shhaumb/react-redux-subapp/README.md

 const ComponentApp = appFactory(subAppKey);
 ```

-Currently the `subAppKey` is just a string.
+`subAppKey` is a string.
+The string can contain `.` character to specify nesting of keys in store.

 The ComponentApp can be used as a component while rendering.